shubhamnagla/arm_v1_0_0/README.md

 # arm_v1_0_0

-URDF for the robotic arm
+Robotic Arm for ROS2 and Moveit Integration